-- In 2012 to provide the residents with the best possible drinking water Utilities Services, LLC was contracted to perform all maintenance of the 300,000-gallon water tower.
-The water tower was taken off-line, drained, chemically cleaned and inspected as part of our continued asset management program.
-This maintenance will occur every two years. - In 2012 an active electric mixer was added to the 300,000-gallon water tower to continually keep the water mixed 24/7. - In 2012 upgrades were made to the water plant to be able to maintain constant water pressure throughout the system during preventative maintenance of the water tower or in the event of an emergency. - In 2014 the installation of (6), new more efficient fire hydrants to the system, helping with fire protection. - In 2014 the installation of new 8 and 12-inch water main replacing smaller main on Marshall St and Water St, which will make for better flow throughout the Village.
+- In 2012, an active electric mixer was added to the 300,000-gallon water tower to continually keep the water mixed 24/7. - In 2012, upgrades were made to the water plant to be able to maintain constant water pressure throughout the system during preventative maintenance of the water tower or in the event of an emergency. - In 2014, the installation of six (6) new, more efficient fire hydrants to the system, helping with fire protection. - In 2014, the installation of new 8 and 12-inch water main replacing smaller main on Marshall St and Water St, which will make for better flow throughout the Village. - In 2015, the Village's water tower was taken off line, drained, chemically cleaned and inspected as part of our continued asset management program. - In 2015, the exterior of the water tower was power washed, primed and recoated with a two part epoxy paint as part of our continued asset management program.